-We removed seasonal composites and linear trends from all grids and time series and we formed two-month 'winter' values of all the above time-variable quantities preceding the respective AAM/LOD maxima, by averaging over December-January for the EP events, and over November-December for the mixed EP/CP event (see below).
-For computation of regional torques, we used a modified version of the land-sea masks whose geographical limits can be seen in Fig. 3 of Marcus et al. (2011) with

-20 we used a modified version of the land-sea masks whose geographical limits can be seen in Fig. 3 of Marcus et al. (2011) with limits of the equatorial zone set to $\pm 15^{\circ}$ from the equator.
-Moreover we separated Greenland from North America and the Pacific ocean into Eastern and Western zones, respectively east and west from the International Date Line.
+We removed seasonal composites and linear trends from all grids and time series and we formed 2-month "winter" values of all the time-variable quantities above preceding the respective AAM-LOD maxima, by averaging over December-January for the EP events and over November-December for the mixed EP-CP event (see below).
+For computation of regional torques, we used a modified version of the land-sea masks, whose geographical limits can be seen in Fig. 3 of Marcus et al. (2011), with limits of the equatorial zone set to $\pm 15^{\circ}$ from the Equator.
+Moreover, we separated Greenland from North America and the Pacific Ocean into eastern and western zones, respectively, east and west from the International Date Line.

-3 Analysis and Results
+3 Analysis and results

-For the three extreme El Niño events that occurred in the last forty years (winters of 1982-83, 1997-98, and 2015-16) the Niño 3.4 index reached values of more than two times its standard deviation over the winter season.
-A feature that makes the 2015-16 ENSO event unique is the hybrid aspect mentioned by Paek et al. (2017) who showed that EP/CP indices defined by Kao and Yu (2009) were of comparable magnitudes, in contrast to their highly positive EP index and small or negative CP index in 1997-98.
-Similar conclusions can be drawn on the basis of projections provided by Takahashi et al. (2011) and Ren and Jin (2011), the former seeing the 2015-16 event as more of a CP and the latter as more of an EP type (Fig. 1).
-Chen and Wallace
+For the three extreme El Niño events that occurred in the last 40 years (winters of 1982-1983, 1997-1998, and 2015-2016), the Niño 3.4 index reached values of more than 2 times its standard deviation over the winter season.
+A feature that makes the 2015-2016 ENSO event unique is the hybrid aspect mentioned by Paek et al. (2017), who showed that EP-CP indices defined by Kao and Yu (2009) were of comparable magnitudes, in contrast to their highly positive EP index and small or negative CP index in 1997-1998.
+Similar conclusions can be drawn on the basis of projections provided by Takahashi et al. (2011) and Ren and Jin (2011), the former seeing the 2015-2016 event as more of a CP and the latter as more of an EP type (Fig. 1).
+Chen and Wallace (2016), who considered a methodology similar to Takahashi et al.

-30 (2016), who considered a methodology similar to Takahashi et al. (2011) but considering also extra-tropical Pacific variability, derived indices of equal magnitudes by including contributions of higher latitude SST.
+(2011) but also considering extratropical Pacific variability, derived indices of equal magnitudes by including contributions of higher-latitude sea surface temperature (SST).